bgevko/nes-emu/readme.md

 # NES Emulator in C++

-I'm building a A Nintendo Entertainment System (NES) emulator in C++ for fun!
-My purpose is to just have fun and learn more about how the NES, and computers in general, work.
+I'm building a A Nintendo Entertainment System (NES) emulator in C++ to learn more about the NES, computer architecture, and emulation.

 ## Table of Contents